adelmofilho/BovespaStockPrediction/docs/proposal.md

 ### Capstone Proposal

 Adelmo M. A. Filho
-January 3rd, 2020
+January 4th, 2020

 ## Proposal

 ### Domain Background

-Bovespa Index (Ibovespa) is one of the most important benchmark index traded on the B3, stock exchange located in São Paulo, Brazil.
-Ibovespa takes into account around 80 stocks that comprehend brazilian commpanies from multiple sectors (financial, mining, oil & gas, electric utilities) and, every four months, it is revised when participation of stocks on the index can be changed (FINKLER, 2017).
+Bovespa Index (Ibovespa) is one of the most important benchmark indices traded on the B3, stock exchange located in São Paulo, Brazil.
+Ibovespa takes into account around 80 stocks that comprehend brazilian companies from multiple sectors (financial, mining, oil & gas, electric utilities).
+These stocks are reviewed every four months, when their participation percentage can be modified (FINKLER, 2017).

-Described as an indicator of the average performance of the most tradable and representative assets of the Brazilian stock market (FARIA, 2012), Ibovespa fluatuations and trends tend to represent important aspects of brazilian economy, such as foreign investments, monetary policy decisions and political issues.
+Described as an indicator of the average performance of the most tradeable and representative assets of the Brazilian stock market (FARIA, 2012), Ibovespa fluctuations tend to represent important aspects of brazilian economy, such as foreign investments, monetary policy decisions and political issues.

 ### Problem Statement

 For this project, a time series regression to predict the closing value for Bovespa index for the next trading day is proposed.

-In general terms, Bovespa index closing value can be defined as a function of its previous values (endogenous varibles) and independent (exogenous) variables, for example, calendar variables (weekday, month), stock values, dolar exchange.
+In general terms, Bovespa index closing value can be defined as a function of its previous values (endogenous variables) and independent (exogenous) variables, for example, calendar variables (weekday, month), stock prices, dollar exchange.

-The use of such kind of model provides useful support to decisions, simulate different scenarios and understand variables importance for the Bovespa index closing value.
+Models of this nature provide useful support to decisions and allow simulations of different scenarios and the understanding of variables importance for the Bovespa index closing value.

 ### Datasets and Inputs

 The datasets are provided by the python package [Yahooquery](https://yahooquery.dpguthrie.com/) which works as a wrapper for an unofficial [Yahoo Finance](https://finance.yahoo.com/) API.
 Data used on this project was obtained for free, there was no need for a Yahoo Finance premium subscription.

-The `history` method from `Ticker` class of Yahooquery package allows to retrive daily data about stock markets.
+The `history` method from `Ticker` class of Yahooquery package allows to retrieve daily data about stock markets.
 The following table shows a sample of historical data for the Bovespa Index.

 | symbol | date       | open    | close   | low     | high    | volume     |